 - URL and hyperlinks.
 Suggested URLs (links) for content in your article are encouraged.
 For instance, if you mention an organization, a link to their website.
 If your article has footnotes, links to cited sources will provide a lot of additional value to your work.
 However, don’t hyperlink any text within your document; we will make the hyperlinks during layout.
 Rather, provide the URLs within carets after the relevant text: “Military Law Task Force <nlgmltf.org>”

 - Photos.
-Do not embed photos inside your Word document.
+Do not embed photos inside your document.
 If you need to submit photos, attach them to the submission form.
 Credit the source of the photo, even if that source is you, and name the subjects if they are not well known figures.
 Do not send originals, or your only copy, because it can’t be returned.
-They should be sent in image file format (.jpg, .png, .gif) and attached to your article submission.
+They should be sent in image file format (.jpg, .png, .gif) and attached to the same email as your article submission.

 *We appreciate it if you suggest a title, but we sometimes change titles or subtitles, or add them.